elimisteve/mapr/README.md

     `
     one, two, three := 1, 2, 3

+    // Long function call, passing in the same variables several times

     fmt.Printf(permutations, one, two, three, one, three, two, two, one, three, two, three, one, three, one, two, three, two, one)

+Hard to read?
 Feel redundant yet?
 Were the variables passed in in the correct order?
 Hard to say...
 Try this instead:

+    // Easier to read

     permutations := `
     {{one}}{{two}}{{three}}